Degrees and Certifications:

 Through collaboration with the Saint Paul Indian Education Program, we offer additional support for American Indian students, including attendance and grade monitoring, college and career exploration, tutoring, and Support class.

-American Indian Studies - AIMS Welcome Back Letter 2020-21 American Indian Studies Department Letter to Families Google Doc Version of letter
+American Indian Studies - AIMS Welcome Back Letter 2022-23 American Indian Studies Department Letter to Families AIS Family Letter 2022-23 Google Doc Version

 Here at AIMS we have the first Indigenous specific AVID class in the whole country!
 We've now expanded to Harding High School!
 What makes it different?
 Check this out AIMS Indigenous AVID